Tiseno/tcalc/readme.md

 - [ ] use something more precis than floats
 - [ ] custom operators
 - [ ] complex number support
+- [ ] persisted history
+- [ ] pull fresh currency constants from the web
+- [ ] all conversion constants on the form XXX_XXX

 ### Bugs
 - [x] "(" is parsed as valid character for symbol; cos(5x) parses as "cos(" "5" "x)"